Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Pressure.
 Subtracting, crushing, aching inside my head.
 My feathers, ruffling in the breeze pulling, *escaping* from beneath me.
 A weak cry emits from my beak, the intruders outside looking on with interest.
 They poke, they stare.
 Some of them are sad, crying over what the old one is doing with the pump.

-They took me.
-Took me from my cage, into another space.

 My neck starts to give out, my lungs burning as the air is stolen from my body.
 My tongue starts to burn, water being turned to steam, my eyes blurring.

 Throwing myself away from the pump, I hit a wall.
 Again, trying to escape, I hit a wall.
 Walls everywhere, surrounding, trapping, like a net, holding me near this danger.